shksa/Yeezy/readme.md

     - **Integer literals and Boolean literals**
         - ex:- single-line input `5`.
 This program consists of a single statement, an expression statement with an integer          literal as it's expression.
     - **Prefix-expressions**
-        - The first step to evaluating a prefix expression is to evaluate its operand and then use the result of this evaluation with the operator
+        - The first step to evaluating a prefix expression is to evaluate its operand and then use the result of this evaluation with the operator.